-These are some of the books I have read in the last decade or so, in no particular order:
+These are some of the books I have read in the last couple decades or so, in no particular order:

 Dancing with Eternity by John Patrick Lowrie, an interesting exploration of religion and death by an author who has no experience in either, but is somewhat afraid of both (blog post).
 He writes about what he knows, in this case his fears (lots of introspection in the first-person narrative).

 The Three-Body Problem by Cixin Liu, a fantasy novel disguised as sci-fi, but with good insights into the thought patterns of non-post-Christian atheists like the Chinese, and why modern science never got a start in such an environment.